aadittambe/graphics-starter/README.md

 git push origin main
 ```

-Wait for a minute or two, and then visit the following URL to view the project:
+Wait a minute or two, and the project will be published at a URL in the format:

 ```
 <username>.github.io/graphics-starter/production/<name_of_the_project>